Walter Boeykens: His career as a clarinetist

 Boeykens studied the clarinet at the Royal Conservatory of Music Brussels.
 In 1965 he won the International competition for contemporary music of Utrecht (Netherlands).

 Between 1964 en 1984 he was principal clarinetist of Belgian Radio and Television (BRT) Philharmonic Orchestra.

-On December 20, 1968 he created Domaines by Pierre Boulez —originally written for Hans Deinzer— in the version for Clarinet and Orchestra with the BRT Philharmonic Orchestra under the direction of the composer himself.
+On December 20, 1968, he created Domaines by Pierre Boulez —originally written for Hans Deinzer— in the version for Clarinet and Orchestra with the BRT Philharmonic Orchestra under the direction of the composer himself.

-This achievement launched him onto the path of a very successful career as a soloist.
+This achievement launched him onto the path of a successful career as a soloist.
 As a consequence, he was invited to many of the big European music festivals such as those of Berlin, Paris, Warschau, Salzburg, and last but not least to the festivals of Wallonia and Flanders (both in Belgium).

-He appeared as soloist in numerous concerts in Israel, the USA, Venezuela, Japan, Korea...
+He appeared as soloist in numerous concerts in Israel, the US, Venezuela, Japan, Korea...

 Leaving the BRT philharmonic in 1984 allowed him to fully develop his career as a soloist, and play under the 'baton of famous conductors such as Charles Münch, Rafael Frühbeck de Burgos, Gary Bertini, Leonard Bernstein, James Conlon, and many others.

 In 1969, Boeykens was appointed professor at the Royal Flemish Music Conservatory of Antwerp.

 In 1972 he became professor at the Académie internationale d'été de Nice.
-Additionally, Walter Boeykens holds assignments at the conservatories of Utrecht, Rotterdam and at the Fontys Conservatory in Tilburg all in the Netherlands.
-Last but not least, he teaches at the "Cité de la Musique" in Paris, France and at the "Scuola di Alto Perfezionamente Musicale" in Turin in Italy.
+Additionally, Walter Boeykens held assignments at the conservatories of Utrecht, Rotterdam and at the Fontys Conservatory in Tilburg all in the Netherlands.
+Last but not least, he taught at the "Cité de la Musique" in Paris, France and at the "Scuola di Alto Perfezionamente Musicale" in Turin in Italy.

 In 1981, he founded the Walter Boeykens Clarinet Choir at the Royal Flemish Music Conservatory of Antwerp.

 In 1987 he was on the jury of the Jeunesses Musicales International Competition in Belgrade.
 The jury members were: